Inherit from any optimizer of choice, such as Adam.

 self.build(variables)

-first = self._accumulation % self.accumulation == 0
+first = self._iterations % self.accumulation == 0

-last = (self._accumulation + 1) % self.accumulation == 0
+last = (self._iterations + 1) % self.accumulation == 0

 # Add the new gradients to the old ones with resetting if needed.

-for gradient, increment in zip(self._gradients, gradients):
+for sum, delta in zip(self._gradients, gradients):

-gradient.assign(tf.cast(~first, tf.float32) * gradient + increment)
+sum.assign(tf.cast(~first, tf.float32) * sum + delta)

 # Apply the average accumulated gradients to the trainable variables.